 When an expert hired by the company raised concerns about the product's health risks, Wisner said the company sought to find a different expert rather than warn consumers.
 From the Guardian:

 Wisner further cited Monsanto emails from decades prior, in which the company was working with a genotoxicity expert who reviewed a series of 1990s studies.
 He raised concerns about Roundup impacts on humans and suggested further areas of research.
 After the expert’s analyses, Monsanto representatives began considering finding a different expert and also started working on a press statement saying the product carried no risk, according to Johnson’s lawyer.

 Johnson's defense pointed to a decision in 2015 by the World Health Organization to classify glyphosate as “probably carcinogenic to humans.”

 A number of countries have since banned or restricted the sale and use of glyphosate.
 In 2017, California added glyphosate to its list of carcinogens.

 Pitting Science Against Science

-Lawyers for Monsanto accuse Johnson’s defense of “cherrypicking” studies and counter with findings by the Environmental Protection Agency deeming the product safe to use.
+Lawyers for Monsanto accused Johnson’s lawyers of “cherrypicking” studies and countered with findings by the Environmental Protection Agency deeming the product safe to use.